divvun/DivvunPublicTenders/GrammarChecker.md

 ## Front-end / grammar checker plugin

 The front-end code should be based on the
-[GrammarSoft frontend code](https://github.com/GrammarSoft/proofing-gasmso), but reworked so that it can also run offline, primarily when used with MS Office.
+[GrammarSoft frontend code](https://github.com/GrammarSoft/proofing-gasmso) (or the soon-to-be more open fork for Greenlandic), but reworked so that it can also run offline, primarily when used with MS Office.
 More specifically, it needs to:

 * download all required libraries and components from the server and store them locally in a cache, and use them locally
 * when there is a network connection, the front-end should check with the back-end server for new versions, and if found, download and install the newer version